-Our goal in this study was to investigate whether disclosure of genetic risk of CHD influences LDL-C levels, lifestyle behavior as well as shared decision making regarding statin therapy.
-We descention included individuals at intermediate risk for CHD as decisions regarding statin initiation are often complex and motivating patients to change diet and lifestyle can be challenging.
-Disclosing CHD risk estimates that included genetic risk information in addition to conventional risk factors led to lower LDL-C levels six months after disclosure of risk. +H-GRS participants had significantly lower LDL-C levels than CRS participants and tended to have lower LDL-C levels than +L-GRS.
-The differences in LDL-C levels were due to higher proportion of participants in the +GRS arm being started on a statin medication.
-Disclosure of a GRS for CHD did not lead to significant differences in dietary fat intake, physical activity or anxiety levels, at the end of the study.
+Our goal in this study was to investigate whether the disclosure of genetic risk of CHD influences LDL-C levels, as well as lifestyle behavior and shared decision making regarding statin.
+We included individuals at intermediate risk for CHD because decisions regarding statin initiation are often complex and motivating patients to change diet and lifestyle can be challenging.
+Disclosing CHD risk estimates that included genetic risk information in addition to conventional risk factors led to lower LDL-C levels 6 months after disclosure of risk. +H-GRS participants had significantly lower LDL-C levels than CRS participants and tended to have lower LDL-C levels than L-GRS participants.
+The differences in LDL-C levels were attributable to a higher proportion of participants in the +GRS arm being started on a statin medication.
+Disclosure of a GRS for CHD did not lead to significant differences in dietary fat intake, physical activity, or anxiety levels at the end of the study.